 Taste aversion – serving seed that squirrels consider downright distasteful – is an effective way to keep squirrels out of bird feeders.
 Try a seed blend that uses hot, spicy flavor to repel squirrels while appealing to birds.

 Another option is to try to make the birdseed in your feeders less accessible to squirrels — although that can be hard to do since squirrels are smart problem-solvers.
 You may find you get the best results from a combination of the following methods.

 - Locate feeders far from trees, power lines, porches or other launching points to make it more difficult for squirrels to reach the bird feeder.
 Remember, squirrels can jump distances of 10 feet or longer.
 Mounting feeders on a smooth metal pole at least 6 feet high with no surrounding branches or bushes within 12 feet may also work.

 - Place a wire cage around the bird feeder with openings just large enough to admit birds but too small for squirrels to fit through.
 This can also help keep larger birds, such as starlings or pigeons, from accessing the feeder.

 - Try specially designed bird feeders with doors that close when triggered by a squirrel’s weight on the feeder.
 The doors keep squirrels from reaching the seed.
-And if you’ve had plastic feeders gnawed to destruction by squirrels, try switching to metal which they’ll be less likely to chew through.
+And if you’ve had plastic feeders gnawed to pieces by squirrels, try switching to metal, which they’ll be less likely to chew through.